vincent-mayer/fun/gpu/README.md

 # GEMM

-**Disclaimer**: This project heavily inspired by <https://github.com/siboehm/SGEMM_CUDA> and I want to sincerely thank the author for the amazing work.
+**Disclaimer**: This project is heavily inspired by <https://github.com/siboehm/SGEMM_CUDA> and I want to sincerely thank the author for the amazing work.
 The project is for my own educational purposes.

 Compile and run assuming you have libnpy under `$HOME/libs`: